Mordred (comics): Fictional character biography

 After menacing the Black Knights, Mordred remained dead for some time.
-During this time, his father King Arthur became a pawn of Merlyn, and a sworn enemy of mutantkind, which he and his allies called "Witchbreed" or "Friends of Mordred".
+During this time, his father King Arthur became a pawn of Merlyn, and a sworn enemy of mutants, which he and his allies called "Witchbreed" or "Friends of Mordred".
 Through this Excalibur were able to figure out that Mordred was a mutant.

 Once King Arthur confirmed this and that Mordred was prophesied to overthrow him, they returned to Krakoa and convinced the Five to resurrect him, using a vial of Otherworldly water in place of the standard genetic material.
 The Otherworldly magic involved made for an atypical resurrection, as Mordred immediately disappeared from the egg and found himself in Otherworld, returned to a young age and unaware of how he got there.
 Arthur's forces quickly engaged him in combat, but he proved a worthy foe.
 He eventually found his way to Captain Britain and her companions, he presented himself and asked for asylum.
 At that moment, Roma Regina gave all those present a magical vision, declaring them the Knights of X, and giving them a quest to find the lost Siege Perilous.

 His first mission with the team was to Blightspoke, a poisoned land where the remnants of collapsed realities are buried, and while there he fought the Vescora and the team found its only resident Sheriff Gia Whitechapel and her crew imprisoned in a factory the makes solid Brightswill, a mutant depowering substance.
 After the factory was destroyed by Rictor and Shatterstar with Gia's help, the team headed toward Savalith, an ancient civilization founded by vampire-like beings.
 After regrouping to save Mad Jim Jaspers in the Crooked Market, Gambit sacrificed himself against King Arthur's forces gaining the team access to Mercator, an Otherworld domain created by Mister M out of the Siege Perilous.
 There they sank into the quicksand and were psychologically tested by the land, until Rachel Summers was able to break them out of the illusion.
-Afterwards Arthur's forces, Merlyn's forces and Roma and Saturnyne riding Shogo all converged to their location.
+Afterwards Arthur's forces, Merlyn's forces and Roma and Saturnyne riding Shogo Lee's dragon form all converged to their location.